If we don’t win, you don’t pay.

 The following are some of the common types of discovery devices:

-- Requests for admissions: As the name implies, requests for admissions ask other parties involved in the civil litigation to admit or reject allegations to allow the case to focus on what is truly in dispute.
+- Requests for admissions: As the name implies, requests for admissions ask other parties involved in the civil litigation to admit or reject allegations to allow the case to focus on what is genuinely in dispute.
 Although the original document to start a lawsuit requires the other party to admit or deny allegations, requests for admissions help attorneys dive deeper to help them draw on certain reasonable inferences.

 - Interrogatories: Unlike requests for admissions, where one party asks the other party carefully worded written questions, interrogatories focus more on open-ended questions, helping the attorney gather as much information as possible for the trial.
 These are often in the form of written questions sent by one party to the other.
 Interrogatories can become complicated, so certain states limit the number of interrogatories a party can ask.
 For example, you may not send more than 30 specially prepared interrogatories in Florida or 35 in California.